raniramez/Cellula_2week/README.md

 ---

-## Notes
+## 📝 Notes

+- Data.csv → for training (you can add or edit labeled examples).
+- db.csv → auto-updated by the app whenever a user submits input (stores text/caption, classification, and timestamp).
-imagecaption.py → handles BLIP captioning.
+- imagecaption.py → loads BLIP for image captioning.
-classifier.py → handles text classification.
-Data.csv → stores all inputs + predictions.
+- classifier.py → loads DistilBERT (with LoRA if present).
-streamlit_app.py → the UI.
+- streamlit_app.py → the Streamlit interface.

 ---

-## Suggested .gitignore
+## 🔒 Suggested .gitignore

 __pycache__/
 *.pt